Cooperative Group Affiliations

 Bone Marrow Transplant Clinical Trials Network (BMT-CTN)

-The BMT-CTN is a co-operative group funded by the National Institutes of Health (NCI) to develop and conduct essential phase II and III trials in hematopoietic cell transplantation.
-From July 2011 to July 2024, NH-BMT was awarded a BMT-CTN Core clinical center grant.
-The award was based on a competitive application process that recognized the size and quality of transplant programs and their research programs.
+The BMT-CTN is a cooperative group funded by the National Institutes of Health (NCI) to develop and conduct essential phase II and III trials in hematopoietic cell transplantation.
+From July 2011 to July 2024, NH-BMT was awarded a BMT CTN Core clinical center grant.
+Our program is now an affiliate member and has access to all BMT CTN clinical trials.

 Resource for Clinical Investigation (RCI)